huangjianxiangzju/topsis_analysis/README.md

 The Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) is a multi-criteria decision analysis method

-#For detailed explainations, please refer to the wiki page below.
+#For detailed explainations, please refer to the wiki page
 https://en.wikipedia.org/wiki/TOPSIS